 Presidents Cup Capsules

-INCHEON, South Korea (AP) — A capsule look at the fourballs matches Friday at the Presidents Cup:
+JERSEY CITY, N.J.
+(AP) — A capsule look at Thursday’s foursomes matches in the Presidents Cup at Liberty National:

 Louis Oosthuizen and Branden Grace, International, def.
-Dustin Johnson and Jordan Spieth, United States.
+Brooks Koepka and Daniel Berger, United States, 3 and 1.

 Oosthuizen and Grace remained undefeated as a Presidents Cup duo, moving their record to 5-0.
 The Americans started birdie-birdie, and then didn’t make another one after the fourth hole.
 The teams traded conceding holes on the ninth and 10th, and the South African duo took the lead for good when Koepka could only move a wedge from the rough some 10 yards and the Americans concede the 13th.
 Oosthuizen and Grace went 2 up on the 15th when Koepka missed the fairway and Berger couldn’t recover.
 They closed out the match on the 17th when Berger missed the green.